 in the world.
 Second: The character of the life, works, and teachings of

-Baha ‘Ullah and Abdul Baha proclaim their divine origin and authority
+Baha ‘Ullah and Abdul Baha proclaim their divine origin and authority.

 Third: “Ye shall be known by your works,” and the irrefutable fact is that

 there are now more than nine millions of united believers gathered from